agilestacks/secrets-service/README.md

 }
 ```

-At user login use `POST` with low-privilege token to get token for the user from `/api/v1/login`:
+At user login use `POST` with low-privilege token to get token for the user from `/api/v1/users/<okta user id>/login`:

 ```json
 {